dynamsoft-docs/mobile-document-scanner-docs-js/codegallery/usecase/review-adjust-detected-boundaries.md

     });
     ```

-- Since this viewer only shows when captured a image, it should be hidden at first.
+- Since this viewer only shows when captured an image, it should be hidden at first.

     ```javascript
     perspectiveViewer.hide();